vzahorui/vzahorui.github.io/README.md

-# vzahorui.github.io
+# Personal website
-My personal knowledge base
+My own website which is designed to serve as knowledge base.
+Currencty hosted here: https://vzahorui.github.io.